replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 In the app manager v1.38.0 and later, the `recursiveMerge` boolean defines how `values` and `optionalValues` are merged if the conditional statement in the `when` field of `optionalValues` evaluates to `true`.

-The admin console then compares this merged dataset to the Helm chart `values.yaml` file.
+The admin console uses the values from this merged dataset and from the Helm chart `values.yaml` file when deploying the application.

-The following table describes how `values` and `optionalValues` are merged based on the value of the `recursiveMerge` boolean if the conditional statement in the `when` field of `optionalValues` evaluates to `true`:
+The following table describes how `values` and `optionalValues` are merged based on the value of the `recursiveMerge` boolean:

 <table>
   <tr>